-Prior to becoming operations manager, I was a cashier, front end manager, accounts payable clerk, human resources manager, and store manager.
-Everything I’ve done at the co-op has prepared me for my current position, including actively listening to others, being curious, living in the benefit of the doubt, learning from mistakes, serving others, allowing myself to change my mind, and using kindness—the world needs more of it.
+Prior to becoming general manager, I was a cashier, front end manager, accounts payable clerk, human resources manager, store manager, and operations manager.
+Everything I’ve done at the co-op has prepared me for my current position, including actively listening to others, being curious, living in the benefit of the doubt, learning from mistakes, serving others, allowing myself to change my mind, and using kindness — the world needs more of it.

 What are the most rewarding and the most challenging parts of your job?

 I look forward to coming to work every day!
 I find joy in the interactions I have with coworkers and customers and am always learning something new.
 I also enjoy the teaching aspect of my job and watching people grow.
 The most challenging part is staying relevant in a fiercely competitive market, including retaining both customers and staff.
 Natural foods are available almost everywhere these days.
 A huge challenge continues to be convincing consumers to spend their dollars at the co-op, a local business with multiple bottom lines, including concern for community.

 What changes have you seen at the co-op and in the natural foods industry since you started working here?
 How has the co-op evolved over time?

 We’ve grown from one store with 35 employees to three stores with over 200 employees.
 Continuing to serve more of our local communities is a big part of how we’ve evolved throughout the years.
 When I started working at the co-op, there were no Whole Foods or Trader Joe’s, and now they, and many other grocers, are here in full-force.
 We’ve also seen a lot of consolidation among both producers and distributors.

 What is your outlook for the co-op over the next 40 years?
 Do you envision it growing, expanding or changing?